vitessio/website/content/en/docs/user-guides/topology-service.md

 a Local instance goes down, it only affects the local tablets in that instance (and then the cell is usually in bad shape, and should not be used).

-Furthermore, the Vitess processes will not use the Global nor the Local Topology Service to serve individual queries.
-They only use the Topology Service to get the topology information at startup and in the background, but never to directly serve queries.
+Vitess will not use the global or local topology service as part of serving individual queries.
+The Topology Service is only used to get the topology information at startup and in the background.

 ### Recovery